trifle99/ORFRead_WebApp/README.md

 Your file should contain one sequence only (eg: >sequence 1 @ID etc, ACTGCACGATCG...). <br>

 ## TODO:
 +Speed up database commits.
-Can take a while to upload large files to database...
+Can take a while to upload large files to database... <br>
-+Add search feature to query and search for specific sequences.
++Add search feature to query and search for specific sequences. <br>